 - Salt– The salt will help balance out the sweetness of these cookies.

-Why use gel food coloring in sugar cookies?
+Why use gel food colouring in sugar cookies?

 Gel food coloring is the best option when it comes to coloring your cookie dough because it won’t affect the texture as much as liquid food coloring would.

-I used about 1/8 tsp of each color but you can play around and see which one works best for you.
+I used about ⅛ teaspoon of each color but you can play around and see which one works best for you.

 How to make Christmas marbled soft sugar cookies